Andrew Cohen House

 To all Relatives/Friends/Visitors to Andrew Cohen House

-Following Government advice we are STOPPING ALL VISITs to the home effective immediately.
+Following Government advice we are allowing visits to the home as long as they are pre-booked with our team.
+We have a limited number of spaces each day and will try to ensure you can all see your loved ones as much as possible.
 The current advice is that anyone over the age of 70 are far more at risk from the virus and we all have a duty to ensure our loved ones are considered a priority.
+As a result of this we will continue to require all visitors to demonstrate a negative lateral flow test on the day of their visit, or carry out a test on site.

 We will be reviewing this constantly and will make exceptions in certain circumstances.